skx/purppura/README.md

 # Purppura

-Purppura is an alert manager which allows the centralised collection and distribution of "alerts".
+Purppura is an alert manager which allows the centralised collection and distribution of events or alerts.
+(Things submitted are events, but they become alerts when they _alert_ a human!)

 For example a trivial heartbeat-style alert might be implemented by having a host send a message every minute: